Sarah Catherine Hook

-Sarah Catherine Hook is an American actress and singer best known for starring in the film The Conjuring: The Devil Made Me Do It (2021).
+Sarah Catherine Campbell Hook is an American actress and singer best known for starring in the film The Conjuring: The Devil Made Me Do It (2021).
 On television, she is known for her roles in the Netflix supernatural series First Kill (2022), the Prime Video drama Cruel Intentions (2024), and the third season of the HBO anthology series The White Lotus (2025).

 Early life

 Sarah Catherine Hook was born in Montgomery, Alabama.
-She attended the Montgomery Academy and earned a Bachelor of Music in vocal performance with an opera specialization from SUNY Purchase College in 2017.
+She graduated from The Montgomery Academy.
 She also took a summer acting course with the Atlantic Theater Company.

 Career

 Hook gained prominence through her role as Juliette Fairmont in the Netflix teen fantasy series First Kill, which premiered in June 2022.
 Her next project was The Ghost Trap, which was filmed in Maine and was based on the novel by K. Stephens.
 She played Happy, a potential love interest of the protagonist.
 In 2024, Hook starred in a leading role in the 2024 Amazon Prime Video remake series of Cruel Intentions (1999).
 She also played Piper Ratliff in the third season of The White Lotus, on HBO.